Skip to content

 Morris Cohen

 The acquisition of the Vermeule property by Morris Cohen was groundbreaking.
 Cohen was a Jewish man who originally immigrated from Poland, which was unusual for two reasons.
 First, Cohen and his family were most likely the first Jewish residents of Green Brook.
-Second, his presence as a farmer was unusual as a whole for the country.
+Second, his presence as a farmer was unusual for the country.
 It was extremely rare for Jewish immigrants before the 1880s to become rural farmers after immigrating to the United States.
-The surrounding area also underwent a large change during Cohen’s ownership of the property.
+The surrounding area also significantly changed during Cohen’s ownership of the property.
 The new local rail system created a less rural and a more commercial environment.
 Developers set up the new Washington Park District, which included a new town, Dunellen.
 Washington Park District was created with the intention of housing commuters working in New York City.
 Additionally, plans were being laid for a second railroad only a quarter mile north of the Vermeule property.
-It was during this development that in March 1868, Cohen sold the property.
+It was during this development that, in March 1868, Cohen sold the property.
 Now consisting of around 66 acres, the property was sold to Michael Marcley and Martin M Thorn.
 However, these owners were real estate investors not farmers.
 For the remainder of the 19th century, the Vermeule property owners would not be its tenants.

-Piano most likely owned by Morris Cohen.
+The piano is most likely owned by Morris Cohen.

 Dark Ages at the Vermeule House